Epistimio/orion/docs/src/examples/scikit-learn.rst

 accuracy possible, we need to minimize the difference between 1 and the accuracy to get it as close to 1 as possible.
 Otherwise, we'll be minimizing the accuracy which will yield a poor model.

-:py:func:`orion.client.report_results` can be imported using :
+:py:func:`orion.client.report_objective` can be imported using :

 .. code-block:: python

-   from orion.client import report_results
+   from orion.client import report_objective

 Updating the script call
 ^^^^^^^^^^^^^^^^^^^^^^^^